jang-3/Colight/generate.md

-### Q: What word do most people often use to describe you?
+### Q: What word do most people often use to describe your vibe or presence?

-### Q: Emotional or logical?
+### Q: If your thoughts took the form of a structure, what would it be?

+- A mirror maze
+- A spiral tower
-- Emotional
+- A floating bridge
-- Logical
+- An underground library

-### Q: Visual art or music?
+### Q: What kind of beauty speaks to you most?

 - Visual art
-- music
+- Music

-### Q: What colour vibes with you best?
+### Q: What colour atmosphere fits your personality best?

-- Royal Purple
+- Royal Purple (mystical, majestic)
-- Comfort Blue
+- Comfort Blue (cool, gentle)
-- Energetic Orange
+- Energetic Orange (bold, creative)
-- Relaxed Green
+- Relaxed Green (natural, calm)

-### Q: You believe an ideal life should be filled with:
+### Q: You believe an ideal life looks like:

-- Social Activities
+- A bustling festival
-- Knowledge
+- A peaceful library
-- Entertainment
+- A cozy cinema
-- Peace
+- A remote cabin

-### Q: What word reflects your feelings now?
+### Q: What word could describe your world if it were a setting?

-### Q: Which scenery pleases your senses the most?
+### Q: Which scenery pulls you in the most?

-- Mountains
+- Mountain ridges
-- Forest
+- Mossy forest paths
-- Ocean
+- Ocean waves at dusk

 ### Q: What time of day feels most like you?